computer-virus/MyLibrary/ReadMe.md

 - Make sure it imported properly (for now, hovering over the classes and methods to see descriptions and checking the error log should be enough) and then go to Build > Build MyLibrary on the top tool bar.
 - If the build is successful, we can now check the built file.
 If not, I probably messed up, let me know.
 - In your repo folder, there should be a bin folder.
 The exact address you're looking for should be something like: [Your Repo Folder Name]\MyLibrary\bin\Debug\net8.0\
-- You'll know the project was built if there's a .ddl file.
+- You'll know the project was built if there's a .dll file.

 **Using MyLibrary In A Project:**
 - Either create a new project or open an existing project that you wish to use the library.